What does “natsu” mean in Japanese?

 Below are the new words used in the example sentence.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “nihon” and “natsu”.
+In the example, this works to join “nippon” and “natsu”.
 The formed phrase literally means ‘summer in Japan’ in Japanese.
+Word orders in Japanese and English are different, but the role of this case particle is similar to those of some English prepositions.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this works after “nihon no natsu” to make the subject in the sentence.
+In the example, this works after “nippon no natsu” to make the subject in the sentence.

 - mushiatsui – 蒸し暑い (むしあつい) : an i-adjective meaning ‘humid and hot’ in Japanese.
-This i-adjective consists of the two words: “mushi” and “atsui”.
+This i-adjective consists of two parts: “mushi” and “atsui”.
 The first one means ‘humid’; the second means ‘hot’.
-In most cases, however, Japanese native speakers use this as one word to say ‘humid and hot’ or ‘hot and humid’ in Japanese.
+In most cases, however, native speakers use this as one adjective to mean ‘humid and hot’ or ‘hot and humid’ in Japanese.

 This is a typical usage of “natsu”.
-In this example, it works as a part of the noun phrase, “nihon no natsu”, which means ‘summer in Japan’ in Japanese.
-When we want to say “summer” in Japanese, anyway, this noun is the best option.
+In this example, it works together with “nippon no” to mean ‘summer in Japan’ in Japanese.

 Example #2: another usage of “natsu”